-The American story is one of people rising to achieve great things.
-However, it’s become increasingly difficult for people to share in that experience in recent decades, the result of a two-tiered system that makes it too hard for too many to get ahead.
-We’re working to reverse that trend by making it easier for the least fortunate to grab hold of the economic ladder and rise.
-We are working toward a system in which government grants privilege to no one and everyone has access to opportunity.
-All people should have the ability to succeed, contribute to their communities, and live meaningful lives—regardless of their starting point.
+The American story is defined by the simple fact that where a person begins in life does not dictate where they will end up.
+Tens of millions of people from all walks of life, many of whom started with very little, have built prosperous lives and achieved great things in America.
+However, the American Dream feels increasingly out of reach for too many people, the result of a two-tiered system that makes it too hard for too many to get ahead.
+We’re working to reverse that trend by making it easier for all Americans, no matter their station in life, to grab hold of the economic ladder and rise.
+We are working toward a system in which everyone has access to opportunity and government grants privilege to no one.
+All people should be empowered to earn success, contribute to their communities, and live meaningful lives—regardless of their starting point.

-We want an economic system that makes it easier for the least fortunate to grab hold of the economic ladder and rise.
+We want an economy that makes it easier for everyone to grab hold of the economic ladder and rise.

 “Entrepreneurs are the very heart of what the American Dream is all about.” —Alfa Demmellash, founder of Rising Tide Capital.